When Do Puppies Start To Walk?

 Considerations

-Lay down some soft blankets or rugs for your puppy if you have slippery floors.
-These items provide traction for puppy's paws as he develops his coordination.
-Begin socializing your puppy with other people and pets when he is fully mobile, but do so only with animals you know are healthy.
-Your puppy will not have all of his shots until he is about 4 months of age, depending on when his first shot was given.
-Potty-train him using newspapers indoors at first, progressing to potty training when he is potty trained so he doesn't accidentally escape.
+If you have slippery floors at home, soft blankets or mats are recommended for your puppy.
+These items provide traction for your puppy's paws while he develops his coordination skills.
+It is important to begin socializing your puppy with other people and pets once he is fully mobile, but only with animals that are known to be healthy.
+It is important to keep in mind that your puppy will not have all of his vaccinations until he is approximately 4 months old, depending on when his first vaccination was given.
+It is suggested that you begin toilet training your puppy using newspapers indoors at first, gradually transitioning to outdoor training once he is fully trained to prevent him from accidentally escaping.